Santiago-HR/Skip-List/README.md

-SkipListSet
-Skip List Implementation in Java
+SkipListSet (Skip List Implementation in Java)

 This repository contains a generic Java implementation of a Skip List, exposed as SkipListSet<T> that implements Java’s SortedSet<T> interface.

-A skip list is a probabilistic, self-balancing data structure that maintains elements in sorted order while providing expected O(log n) time complexity for insertion, search, and deletion—similar to balanced binary search trees, but often simpler to implement.
+A skip list is a probabilistic, self-balancing data structure that maintains elements in sorted order and provides expected O(log n) time complexity for insertion, search, and deletion—comparable to balanced binary search trees, but often simpler to implement.

+Features

+Fully generic (T extends Comparable<T>)

+Implements the complete SortedSet<T> interface

+Expected O(log n) time complexity for:

+Insert

+Search

+Delete

+Randomized node heights (probability = 0.5)

+Multi-level forward pointers

+Backward pointer at level 0

+Optional reBalance() method for re-randomizing node heights

+Supports Java enhanced-for (for-each) iteration

-📁 Repository Contents
+Repository Contents
 .
 └── SkipListSet.java   # Generic skip list implementation

-✨ Features

-Fully generic — supports any type T that implements Comparable<T>

-Implements the full SortedSet<T> interface

-Expected O(log n) performance for:

-add

-remove

-contains

-Uses randomized node heights (probability = 0.5)

-Supports:

-Forward pointers at multiple levels

-Backward pointer at level 0

-Includes a reBalance() method to re-randomize node heights

-Compatible with Java enhanced-for (for-each) loops
+Requirements
+Java 8 or newer

+No external libraries are required.

-🧠 Design Overview
+Design Overview
-Skip List Structure

-Each element is wrapped in an internal node class (SkipListSetItem).
+Each element is stored in an internal node (SkipListSetItem) containing:

-Each node stores:

 A payload value